vp-p/gerenciador-horario-aula/documentation/manual_usuario/manual_usuario.md

 ## Tela Professor

-- Para se direcionar a tela do professor, selecione no menu a opção "professores".
+- Para se direcionar a tela do professor, selecione no menu a opção "Professores".

 Veja a imagem a seguir: